Cohomological representations for real reductive groups: Notation and Preliminaries

-With this notation, one defines the infinitesimal parameter of $\sigma$ to be $ \chi_\sigma = \lambda \in X_\star(\wT)\otimes \C$.
-The importance of this definition stems from the following lemma for which we refer to \cite{Ta}, Lemma 4.1.3, for which we offer a more direct proof.
+With this notation, one defines the infinitesimal character of the parameter $\sigma$ to be $ \chi_\sigma = \lambda \in X_\star(\wT)\otimes \C$.
+The importance of this definition stems from the following folklore lemma, for which not having found any proof in the literature, we provide one.

 \begin{lemma} Suppose $\sigma_\pi: W_\R \rightarrow {}^L \sG$ is the $L$-parameter of an irreducible admissible $(\g,K)$-module $\pi$.
 If $\sigma_\pi$ restricted to $\C^\times$ is given by